 Sometimes the simplest things are the prettiest.
 These simple beaded bangles are absolutely beautiful – elegant, charming, classic.
 They are also ridiculously easy to make, incorporating the most basic jewelry making skills which I will teach you here.
+If earrings are more your thing, check out this DIY beaded earrings tutorial.
 Scroll on to learn how to make simple beaded bangles!

 Disclosure: this post contains affiliate links.